yeppog/tp/docs/UserGuide.md

 - Parameters must be provided exactly

-    - If a parameter is expected only once in the command, but you specified it multiple times, an error message will be shown.
+    - If a parameter is expected only once in the command.
+If you specified it multiple times, an error message will be shown.

     - If an extraneous parameter is specified, an error message will be shown.